-Jonny Baird and I will do our best to keep you up-to-date with what's on and what's happened.
-Jonny currently manages the Canterbury Masters Facebook page.
-However, we are happy if there is someone else out there who also wants join the team to help learn how to updown the website.
+We at CMA will do our best to keep you up-to-date with what's on and what's happened.
+However, we would be more than happy if there was someone else out there who also wanted to join the team and help learn how to update the website.

 Recently the Oceania Masters Track & Field Championships were held in Mackay, Australia.
 There were over 450 entries, 94 from New Zealand, with thirteen from Canterbury.
 I am currently compiling the performances of the Canterbury athletes and this will be publsihed soon.

 If I sound a bit negative, as a person who has organised numerous major events, it's the simple things done correctly that enhances the experience for the athletes, and that's what let this event down.
-Despite the frustration this caused for some, several of our athlete performed very well and the weather was fantastic with temperatures ranging from 25 to 31 degrees.
+Despite the frustration this caused for some, several of our athletes performed very well and the weather was fantastic, with temperatures ranging from 25 to 31 degrees.

 At the recent AGM, I was re-elected again as President, with the same committee members as last season, except Anne Davison who stepped down as Secretary.
 Thank you Anne for your contribution over the past few seasons.
 Anne is a keen and experienced official, so is still fully involved.

 On the night Bernedette Jago offered to take the secretary role.
 With the masters events now almost fully integrated within an Athletics Canterbury event, one of the major discussions on the night was how we promote Masters to the community.
 That will be the focus going forward, with the aim to create community events based at Nga Puna Wai.
 If you are interested in being involved, please let me know.

 It's that time on the year and registrations for all NON-CLUB CMA members is now due.

 CLICK HERE to find out how to register.

 If you are a current financial member of an Athletics New Zealand club, you are automatically able to compete in track and track events organised in Canterbury.